 Elevation gain 135 m, elevation loss 80 m

 Trailhead: Park at the Bow Falls Day-use Area, walk past the gate and across the bridge.
-Follow the Golf Course Road 350 m to the Spray River East trailhead kiosk.
-Go past the kiosk, head west and take the east-most trail.
+Follow the Golf Course Road 350 m to the Spray River East trailhead kiosk on your right.
+Go past the kiosk, head southwest and take a left on the east-most trail.

 This trail offers rolling terrain in a picturesque river valley.
 As the snow falls throughout the year, snowshoers flatten the trail and fat bikers compact the snow, creating a hard-packed trail for both.